 The second-gen Eve Room comes with a redesigned aluminum body and a high-contrast 1.54-inch E Ink display, which will tell you the temperature, humidity and air quality.

 There are four different display layouts to choose from, and you can switch between them via touch panels on either side of the screen.
-The latest Eve Room has also done away with replaceable batteries in favour of a rechargeable one.
+The latest Eve Room has also done away with replaceable batteries in favor of a rechargeable one.